Web Resources for CS3650 (Computer Systems)

 7 nm is approximately 31.5 silicon atom diameters.
 5 nm is approximately 22.5 silicon atom diameters.
 3 nm is approximately 13.5 silicon atom diameters.
 2 nm is approximately 9.0 silicon atom diameters.

-Motivation for multi-core CPUs: Limits of CPU Power Trends at beginning of the millenium (from here)
+Motivation for multi-core CPUs: Limits of CPU Power Trends at beginning of the millenium (or alt)